shawn-dsilva/boomer-php-mvc/README.md

 - [x] Frontend design for homepage, login/registration
 - [x] setup.php script to setup Database with tables
 - [x] Navbar should show Logged in status
+- [x] Fix broken isAuth middleware based routing

 ## In Progress

+- [ ] Add more CRUD fields for User model
-- [ ] Fix broken isAuth middleware based routing
+- [ ] Frontend design for User profiles

 ## TO-DO

 - [ ] SQL Join in Query Builder
-- [ ] Frontend design for user profiles
 - [ ] List of all users registered
 - [ ] WYSIWYG text editor
 - [ ] List of latest posts from all users
 - [ ] Comments from registered users
+- [ ] Schema Builder

 ## Author